Last fact-checked: 15 February 2020

 At Dental Departures, we’ve partnered with almost 5,000 dentists in 35 countries–giving you a comprehensive selection so that you are bound to find somewhere you’d like to spend some time visiting.

 For further information don’t hesitate to contact our knowledgeable Customer Care Team who will be happy to answer any questions you have about dentures.
-If you’re ready to book, you can do so with us online or call us.
+Or, if you’re ready to book, you can do so online at any time of the day or night, with no charge to you.
 Please below for further information

 Lee, Dave.
 How Much Do Dentures Cost?
 Bankrate.
 17 February 2018 https://www.bankrate.com/finance/smart-spending/how-much-do-dentures-cost.aspx